-6.2 Anyone wishing to develop a Society video production must submit a Communications Services Work Order.

-(b) evaluate any submitted content on the basis of adherence to the SFSS Communications Policy and Society standards, the President shall serve as a resource for interpretation of adherence to Communications Policy and Society standards policies; the President shall consult the Council for expressed approval in writing or motion.
+- 6.2 Anyone wishing to develop a Society video production must submit a Communications Services Work Order. - 6.3 Upon receiving a Work Order, the Communications Department will: - (a) consult with the requester for additional details where required, - (b) evaluate any submitted content on the basis of adherence to the SFSS Communications Policy and Society standards, the President shall serve as a resource for interpretation of adherence to Communications Policy and Society standards policies; the President shall consult the Council for expressed approval in writing or motion.

-- (c) submit the proposal to the President for approval, - (d) develop a video production that meets the stated requirements, - (e) submit the proposal to the requester for review, and - (g) publish and distribute the video as appropriate.

-6.4 A feedback form will be made available to all requesters using the video production service.
+- (c) submit the proposal to the President for approval, - (d) develop a video production that meets the stated requirements, - (e) submit the proposal to the requester for review, and - (g) publish and distribute the video as appropriate. - 6.4 A feedback form will be made available to all requesters using the video production service.